How To Buy A House In Japan As A Foreigner

 How to buy a house in Japan as a foreigner living abroad

-The steps for buying a house as a foreigner
+Step-by-step guide for buying a house as a foreigner

 Buying a house in Japan: a step-by-step guide

-1. Use akiya banks and real estate websites
+1. Use akiya banks and real estate websites to view properties online

-These sites will show you the available properties in and around Japan, including akiya houses for sale and newly built houses.
+These sites will show you the available residential properties in and around Japan, including akiya houses for sale and newly built houses.

 If you're currently living overseas, depending on the real estate agency, real estate staff can arrange an online viewing of the property.